Paradise High School basketball team gives hope to town hit by flames

 But that can’t entirely make up for the way many of the boys’ parents still look, as one coach said, “like they just got punched in the throat.”
 And it can’t reopen beloved teen hangouts, like the Dutch Bros. coffee shop or the AM-PM mini-mart.
 And no amount of outside generosity has yet been able to lure back nearly 300 students, who have transferred to other schools or districts, or not yet found their way back to school at all.

-“I don’t know if we will ever be back on feet totally,” said coach Wright.
+“I don’t know if we will ever be back on feet totally,” said Wright.

 Going into the season-opener at rival Chico High School the Monday following Thanksgiving, the team had managed to meet for only a handful of practices.
 “I knew everything that the kids must have on their minds,” said Cleek, who lives on a fruit tree and almond ranch his family homesteaded nearly 160 years ago.
 “In all those years of coaching, I have never gone into a game so unsure of what was going to happen.”